California Invitational Berkeley Debate

 - Regarding dropped points and extensions across flow: I flow ONLY what I hear; if points don’t get brought up, I don’t write them.
 A clear example would be a contention read in Constructive, having it dropped in Summary, and being revived in Final Focus.
 I will personally drop it should that occur; I will not need to be prompted to do so, although notification will give me a clearer picture on how well each team is paying attention.
 Therefore, it does not hurt to alert me.
 The reason why I do this is simple: if a point is important, it should be brought up consistently.
 If it is not discussed, I can only assume that it simply does not matter.

 - Regarding extensions through ink: This phrase means that arguments were flowed through refutations without addressing the refutations or the full scope of the refutations.
 I imagine it being like words slamming into a brick wall, but one side thinks it's a fence with gaping holes and moves on with life.
 I will notice if this happens, especially if both sides are signposting.
 I will be more likely to drop the arguments if this is brought to my attention by your opponents.
-Never pretend an attack didn't happen.
+Never pretend an attack/defense didn't happen.
 It will not go your way.

 I do not flow cross-examination.
 It is your time for clarification and identifying clash.
 Should something arise from it, it is your job to bring it up in your/team’s next speech.

 Regarding RFD in Public Forum: I vote on well-defined and appropriately linked impacts.
 All impacts must be extended across the flow to be considered.
 If your Summary speaker drops an impact, I’m sorry but I will not consider it if brought up in Final Focus.
-What can influence which impacts I deem more important is Framework.
+What can influence which impacts I deem more important is Framework and weighing.
 I don’t vote off Framework, but it can determine key impacts which can force a decision.

 Regarding RFD in Lincoln Douglas: FW is essential to help me determine which impacts weigh more heavily in the round.
 Once the FW is determined, the voters are how well each side fulfills the FW and various impacts extending from that.
 This is similar to how I vote in PF, but with greater emphasis on competing FWs.